 “Federal resources can be found at the Department of Housing and Urban Development and the Consumer Financial Protection Bureau,” Li says.
 She also encourages renters to get familiar with their state’s eviction protection policies.
 “Specific state and local moratorium details can be found at the COVID-19 Housing Policy Scorecard by Eviction Lab.”

 Advice for homeowners worried about foreclosure

-The most recent Household Pulse Survey by the U.S. Census revealed that over 10 million homeowners are not current on their mortgage payments.
-What’s more, five million Americans say they have no confidence that they will be able to make next month’s mortgage payment.
+The most recent Household Pulse Survey by the U.S. Census revealed that over 6 million homeowners are not current on their mortgage payments.
+That’s an improvement from February when 10 million homeowners were behind, but it’s still a significant number of owners facing foreclosure.
+What’s more, nearly three million Americans say they have no confidence that they will be able to make next month’s mortgage payment.